vmware/terraform-provider-vcf/docs/index.md

 # Terraform Provider for VMware Cloud Foundation

-This provider works with versions of VMware Cloud Foundation up to and including 4.5.2
+This provider works with VMware Cloud Foundation 4.4.0 to 4.5.2

-See the [release notes](https://docs.vmware.com/en/VMware-Cloud-Foundation/4.5.2/rn/vmware-cloud-foundation-452-release-notes/index.html) for the individual build numbers
+See the [release notes](https://docs.vmware.com/en/VMware-Cloud-Foundation/4.5.2/rn/vmware-cloud-foundation-452-release-notes/index.html) for the individual build numbers.

-Interoperability with later versions of VMware Cloud Foundation is possible but not guaranteed
+Interoperability with other versions of VMware Cloud Foundation is not assured.

 ## Example Usage